UniLend (UFT) Price Hits $0.94

-UniLend (CURRENCY:UFT) traded down 3.9% against the US dollar during the 1 day period ending at 0:00 AM Eastern on November 12th.
-One UniLend coin can now be purchased for approximately $0.94 or 0.00001473 BTC on major cryptocurrency exchanges.
-In the last seven days, UniLend has traded 7.1% lower against the US dollar.
-UniLend has a total market cap of $29.13 million and approximately $1.61 million worth of UniLend was traded on exchanges in the last 24 hours.
+UniLend (CURRENCY:UFT) traded down 3.9% against the US dollar during the one day period ending at 0:00 AM E.T. on November 12th.
+UniLend has a total market capitalization of $29.13 million and approximately $1.61 million worth of UniLend was traded on exchanges in the last 24 hours.
+In the last week, UniLend has traded down 7.1% against the US dollar.
+One UniLend coin can currently be purchased for about $0.94 or 0.00001473 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.